 If you save a backup regularly, it won’t matter if something breaks or if your content gets deleted.
 You can quickly revert to a previous version of the site and you’re back up and running.

 If you use a good host, like Bluehost, your site will get backed up for you.
 If you have a problem, just call them and they’ll get your site back up and running in minutes.
 They’ve done it for me.
 Still though, it’s a good idea to save a separate backup at least occasionally.
 There are many good backup plugins you can use for this.
-Just pick one and use it.
-We’ll talk about plugins next.
+Our favorite is called ManageWP.
+It costs about $1 per site per month and manages your full backup, plus a bunch of other cool stuff.

-- Delete All the Plugins and Install These Ones.
+#3 Delete All the Plugins and Install These Ones.
 Plugins are just little software programs that add features to your WordPress website.
-Wordpress already comes installed with a few plugins and you really don’t need them.
+WordPress already comes installed with a few plugins and you really don’t need them.
 So delete them.

 Now, go to the top of the Plugins page and click “Add New”.
 The page to add plugins has a search box.
 Type each of these into the search box and install and activate the following plugins.

-- Pretty Links by Blair Williams (not the paid pro version, the free one)
+- Shortlinks by Pretty Links – Best WordPress Link Tracking Plugin by Blair Williams (not the paid pro version, the free one)

 - Amazon Affiliate Link Globalizer by Attila Gyoerkoes, Markus Goetz (Woboq)

 There are lots of great premium themes out there that aren’t that expensive.
-Our favorite that we use on all of our sites is called X Theme.
+Our favorite that we had developed specifically for these kinds of sites is called Acabado.
 Click here to see current pricing and decide if this theme might be right for your site.

 Now, don’t go looking to customize your site beyond what the theme is designed to do.
 Before you buy your theme, explore their site and look at demos.
 Make sure that at least one demo looks how you want your site to look.
 One big mistake that people make is that they buy a theme, install it, and then try to make their site look a way that their theme wasn’t designed for.
 It’s like swimming upstream.